You laugh and then leak. Or you sneeze and then dribble. Maybe you just lose it all.

 Urinary Incontinence and Odor Control

 Most incontinence pads, liners, and disposable underwear feature some type of odor control.
-Often the materials are treated with a natural odor-absorbing compound such as baking soda.
-Sometimes, though, manufacturers add fragrance to the pad, liner, or garment, and while some people find this pleasant, others find it causes skin irritation.
-Additionally, if you have sensitive skin, even odor control compounds can cause you problems.
+Often, the materials are treated with a natural odor-absorbing compound such as baking soda.
+Sometimes, though, manufacturers add fragrance to the pad, liner, or garment.
+Some people find this pleasant, but for others it causes skin irritation.
+If you have sensitive skin, odor control compounds may cause you problems.
 If so, look for products that are fragrance-free and contain no chemicals for odor control.